I need human help to enter verification code (office hours only)

 Knitting/Crocheting Circle with Jane Esptein and Nora Salomon

 Join our cozy Knitting/Crocheting Circle—a welcoming space to learn, create, and connect.
 Whether you’re a seasoned crafter or just picking up needles for the first time, you’ll find guidance, friendship, and inspiration.
-Bring your own project or start something new as we stitch together community one loop at a time.
+Bring your own project and/or starter materials (yarn and needles/hooks) as we stitch together community one loop at a time.